liza8399/FinalProjectItAcademy/README.md

-# FinalProject
+# FinalProject for ItAcademy
-# Author - Fralova Lizaveta
+Author - Fralova Lizaveta

-# Project for lamoda.by - one of the largest online stores in the CIS
+Project for lamoda.by - one of the largest online stores in the CIS

 ## Technologies
 Project is created with: